Supply and demand. The more people do something, the less valuable it is.

 Everyone else is hyper-connected.
 Learn to turn off your computer.

-Warren Buffett says one simple rule dictates his stock buying: “Be fearful when others are greedy, and be greedy when others are fearful.”
+Warren Buffett’s investing advice is “Be fearful when others are greedy, and be greedy when others are fearful.”

 Look around at what your competitors are doing.
 Can you do something radically opposite?
 If they’re trying to be all-inclusive, can you be exclusive?